 The story as well as the game itself should be able to have two different languages for a choice (available for switching in menu): English and German.
 These days English is an essential language for communication, and since we want to upload our game to one of the gaming platforms (e.g. Steam) so it is available for people all around the world, this language is really important so the players can understand what even is happening.

 Another idea of us is the multiplayer mode: Since Unity has a cross-platform system multiplayer support we thought of a passive multiplayer mode.
-The second player can appear in the game via their phones and help the main player out by for example unlocking traps.
-To make it a little bit clearer, let’s take the game “Rayman” as an example.
-The character called “Murphy” unlocks ways, sets traps and defeats small enemies, so the main player has a small supporter by his side.
+The second player can appear in the game via their phones and help the main player by, e.g., unlocking traps.
+To make this point clearer, let us take the game “Rayman” as an example.
+The character called “Murphy” unlocks ways, sets traps and defeats small enemies, so the main player has a small supporter at his side.

 5. Project Objectives and System Concepts

+The main points of our game concept can be summarized as follows:

 One will be able to move freely in a 2D-Sidescroll Environment